 Generally, it is the store’s responsibility to return products to the manufacturer for repair.
 This may include products that are under warranty.

-- have the product fixed elsewhere and claim reasonable costs from the store that sold you the product, or
+- have the product fixed elsewhere and claim reasonable costs from the store that sold the product, or

 - ask for a refund or replacement.

-Your refund and repair rights apply to the replacement product in the same way as the original product.
+Refund and repair rights apply to the replacement product in the same way as the original product.